YunmingHui/DINS/README.md

 We acknowledge the authors of TGNs[1] and DyGFormer[2].
 The implementation of mode TGNs is based on the [code](https://github.com/twitter-research/tgn) released by the authors of TGNs and the implementation of mode DyGFormer and GraphMixer is based on the [code](https://github.com/yule-BUAA/DyGLib) released by the authors of DyGFormer.

 ## Cite us
-Hui, Yunming, et al. "Domain-Informed Negative Sampling Strategies for Dynamic Graph Embedding in Meme Stock-Related Social Networks."
-Proceedings of the ACM on Web Conference 2025.
+Yunming Hui, Inez Maria Zwetsloot, Simon Trimborn, and Stevan Rudinac.
 2025.
+Domain-Informed Negative Sampling Strategies for Dynamic Graph Embedding in Meme Stock-Related Social Networks.
+In Proceedings of the ACM Web Conference 2025 (WWW ’25), April 28-May 2, 2025, Sydney, NSW, Australia.
+ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3696410.3714650

 ## Reference
 [1] Rossi, Emanuele, et al. "Temporal graph networks for deep learning on dynamic graphs." arXiv preprint arXiv:2006.10637 (2020).